veraszto/danvim/README.md

 `<S-Tab>` goes back and forth to the alternate buffer

-Workspaces files let you navigate through files, go to the basic root workspace by pressing `<C-S-kDel>` or ;ba go to this line below and press `<Space>`, this line is just a GNU Tree listing options `-x -I "target|.git" -L 2 --filelimit 200` it will try to list files from dir stated by `we are here` each of the files from the tree can be accessed by putting the cursor over it and pressing `<Space>`
+Workspaces files let you navigate through files, go to the basic root workspace by pressing `<C-S-kDel>` or `;ba` go to this line below `[make tree]`and press `<Space>` to toggle expand/contract, this line is just a GNU Tree listing options
+`-x -I "target|.git" -L 2 --filelimit 200`
+it will try to list files from dir stated by `[we are here]` each of the files from the tree can be accessed by putting the cursor over it and pressing `<Space>`

-`;cp` or `<F1>` put the current yanked text, at the @" register, to the clipboard, `;pt` or `<S-F1>` paste from the clipboard when dealing with the clipboard, first pay attention to the entries at the base.vars.vim, clipboard_commands should point to the correct commands to copy and paste, if on Xorg it would be like `xclip -i -selection clipboard` and `xclip -o -selection clipboard` against the default `wl-copy` and `wl-paste`
+`;cp` or `<F1>` put the current yanked text, at the @" register, to the clipboard, `;pt` or `<S-F1>` paste from the clipboard when dealing with the clipboard, first pay attention to the entries at the base.vars.vim, `clipboard_commands` should point to the correct commands to copy and paste, if on Xorg it would be like `xclip -i -selection clipboard` and `xclip -o -selection clipboard` against the default `wl-copy` and `wl-paste`

+`;rs` reloads DanVim and all Vim scripts involved

+Further understanding can be achieved by reading the `maps.vim` script

-#### There are plenty of still to document about DanVim, as its docs are being updated
+#### There are plenty of still to document about DanVim, as these docs are being built
 #### It works well in my environment, please ask whenever the unexpected happen

 ### Workspaces